 1. FEED FIDO WITH ZERO WASTE DOG FOOD

-**IMPORTANT NOTE: We are not dog nutritionists so please discuss any changes your plan to make to your dog’s diet with your vet**
+Just note, we are not dog nutritionists so it’s probably a good idea to discuss any changes to your dog’s diet with your vet.

 Beware of “human grade” dog foods

 Sure it sounds good and wholesome, but according to the World Wildlife Fund, it’s the most wasteful dog food option.

 Using prime cuts of beef not only encourages overproduction in the livestock industry (which is responsible for tons of greenhouse gas emissions), but it’s not actually any better for pets than less desirable parts of the animals.